 For child care centers, managing a child care waiting list is a necessary and time-consuming part of business — but it's also an area of opportunity.

-If you run a child care center or preschool, making lists easier to manage will reduce internal stress over maintaining a waiting list and fielding queries about it.
+If you run a child care center or preschool, making child care forms, including waiting lists, easier to manage will reduce internal stress over maintaining a waiting list and fielding queries about it.
 At the same time, you can put your best foot forward for your business by using waiting lists as a chance to establish the excellence of your program.

 Child care waiting lists can be frustrating for parents, and being proactive about managing your waiting list will build your reputation as a program that puts the needs of parents first.